Younhong/OSS-Proj/README.md

-# This project is from Open Source Software Course
+This project is from Open Source Software Course

-# Each member works on assignment and upload on github.
+Each member works on assignment and upload on github.

+Practice on c, bash shell, linux and github